A Romantic Short Break Holiday in Venice

 When it doesn’t exactly go to plan…

 It’s normal to want everything to be perfect but that usually never happens.
-At least not for me, and the first night of my trip was going to be no exception after Alex was introduced to my allergies.
+At least not for me, and the first night of my trip was going to be no exception.

 After a perfect first day of exploring Venice by foot, we headed back to the hotel to freshen up before going back out for something to eat.
 I decided to have a shower and used some of the shower gel provided by the hotel.
-However, about twenty-minutes after being in the shower, my nose started to tingle, and within 20 minutes’ it had massively swollen up.
-I must have been allergic to the shower gel.

-โ€œThe vision of perfectionโ€ said Alex, bringing some light relief to the situation.
+“The vision of perfection” said Alex, bringing some light relief to the situation.

-Well, needless to say our first night in Venice wasnโ€™t a resounding success.
-Our plans of a romantic meal were thrown out of the window, and replaced by a rather dubious takeaway meal which Alex fetched and brought up to our hotel room.
+Well, needless to say our first night in Venice wasn’t a resounding success.
+Our plans of a romantic meal were thrown out of the window, and replaced by a rather dubious takeaway meal that Alex had fetched and brought up to our hotel room.
 I didn’t want to go out and he respected my wishes.

-Luckily, after taking over the advised amount of anti-histamines (which I’m not advising anyone does) I awoke to find my face was back to normal, and no more time in Venice was spent hiding indoors โ€“ even when the heavenโ€™s openedโ€ฆ
+Luckily, after taking over the advised amount of anti-histamines (which I’m not advising anyone does) I awoke to find my face was back to normal.

-rain in Venice, italy, raining
+rain in Venice

 Discover art at the Guggenheim